Avgas: Consumption

 The annual US usage of avgas was 186 e6USgal in 2008, and was approximately 0.14% of the motor gasoline consumption.
 From 1983 through 2008, US usage of avgas declined consistently by approximately 7.5 e6USgal each year.
+As of 2024, the annual US usage of avgas was 180 e6USgal, most of which contained lead, and 170,000 aircraft in the US used leaded avgas.

 In Europe, avgas remains the most common piston-engine fuel.
-However, prices are so high that there have been efforts to convert to diesel fuel, which is more readily available, less expensive, and has advantages for aviation use.
+High prices have encouraged efforts to convert to diesel engines burning jet fuel, which is more readily available, less expensive, and has advantages for aviation use.